jimpil/duratom/README.md

 In order to provide durability `duratom` will persist its state to some durable-backend on each mutation.
 The built-in backends are:

  1. A file on the local file-system
- 2. A postgres DB row
+ 2. A postgres DB table row
- 3. An AWS-S3 key
+ 3. An AWS-S3 bucket key

 Note: Several ideas taken/adapted/combined from [enduro](https://github.com/alandipert/enduro) & [durable-atom](https://github.com/polygloton/durable-atom)